hbk91/2021StudyNotes/Series63_Prep.md

 - Equipment Trust Certificate
 - Fractional interest in an oil/gas/mineral lease
 - Options/Warrants/Rights
-   - Oil and Gas Futures are not securities, but options on Oil and Gas securities are
+   - Oil and Gas Futures are not securities, but options on Oil and Gas securities hnot

 ### **What are not securities?**